Fiberfab: Menom Andorinha II

 The Andorinha II was a car built in São Paulo by Menom.
 It is believed to have been a copy of either a Lorena GT or a Mirage GT, although there are differences between all three cars.
 Only two Andorinha IIs were built.

 Lapagesse Lorena GT-L

 In 2007, while searching for a Porsche 550 replica body in São Paulo, Luiz Fernando Lapagesse discovered what appeared to be an untouched Lorena GT body.
-Lapagesse bought the body, which was later identified as a Mirage GT body from 1977–1981, and began restoring it.
+Lapagesse bought the body, which was later identified as a Mirage GT body from 1977 to 1981, and began restoring it.
 Lapagesse was joined by Volker Froese, owner of a Lorena GT, and the two planned to restart production of the car as the Lorena GT-L. Work to reproduce the molds began in 2008, with the first body coming out of the molds in December 2009 and regular production starting the next year.
 Eighteen examples were manufactured in Rio de Janeiro.
 In July 2020 Neder Santana bought three cars and the molds, bringing the Lapagesse production to an end.